Story and photography by Manos Angelakis

 We started with small plates washed down with a lovely cava.
 The cava was soft and fruity and very refreshing; the perfect starter on a warm spring day.
 The restaurant has a outstanding cellar and Daniel Rivera, the sommelier, knows his wines!
 The kitchen is as good as the cellar.
 Here the fare changes almost daily, depending on the season and ingredient availability and there is a long list of 40 daily specials ranging from small plates to first courses, to fish and seafood courses and finally desserts.

 The first item was a Catalan classic, pan con tomato; a piece of charcoal-toasted bread, very ripe tomatoes, olive oil, salt and pepper.
 You cut the tomato in half and rub it on the toast, covering the bread with the tomato pulp.
-Then you drizzle extra virgin olive oil and sea salt on the pulp.
+Then you drizzle extra virgin olive oil and sprinkle sea salt and pepper on the pulp.
 It is a peasant’s repast but with freshly baked bread and tasty, ripe tomatoes it’s a delight.
 The next offerings were “Cod Rinds” as well as Foie and Mango caneloni (sic), and a glass of refreshing Gazpacho.
 While we’re waiting for the next batch of appetizers an entire Turbot was brought to the table so we can see it.
 It was so fresh I think it was swimming in the Mediterranean earlier that day.

 As I mentioned above Boca Grande is famous for fresh fish; as you enter the restaurant there is a fish display on ice under glass and the lobsters in the display were still waving their antennae and moving their claws.